Surfactant therapy

 Surfactant therapy is the medical administration of pulmonary surfactant that is derived from outside of the body.
 Pulmonary surfactant is a soap-like chemical synthesized by type II alveolar pneumocytes and is of various lipids (80% phospholipids, 5-10% cholesterol, and ~10% surfactant-associated proteins).
 This biological fluid reduces surface tension and lines the aqueous layer covering the alveolar surface of the lung.
 For more details, see Pulmonary surfactant.

 Surfactant therapy, or surfactant replacement therapy, is used in situations where there is not sufficient fluid covering the lung.
 The most common use is in premature neonates or babies born with respiratory distress syndrome.
 Conditions adult respiratory distress syndrome or Hyaline Membrane Disease are also sometimes treated with exogenously derived surfactant.
 One of the more common uses of surfactant therapy is to treat alveolar surfactant deficiency in premature newborns.
 Most commonly, treatment is composed of multiple doses of 100 mg/kg of exogenous surfactant.

 Types of Surfactants

-Poractant alfa, Calfactant, and Beractant are types of natural surfactants commercially available in the United States.
+Poractant alfa (Curosurf™), calfactant (Infasurf™), and beractant (Survanta™) are types of natural surfactants commercially available in the United States.
 Although data is sometimes conflicting, it appears that there are no significant differences among the available preparations.